alia521/strawpoll-bot/README.md

 6. Write node index in the terminal
 7. Profit !

-#### I do-don't know anything about coding.
+#### I d-don't know anything about coding.
 How I can be sure you it works ?!
 Just check this out: https://www.strawpoll.me/20073567/r

 #### Your script doesn't end itself.
 Is it in an infinite loop ?